benzookapi/shopify-barebone-app-sample/docs/postpurchase.md

 - CORS requires the preflight response, allowed headers, and actual response headers to agree.
 - Never let the browser sign its own changeset; signing requires the app secret.
 - `done()` must be called after both acceptance and rejection paths.
+- Direct API setup requires an embedded App Bridge context and the app's configured Direct API access and Admin scopes.

 ## Key Terms